-If you’re a snowbird, sunbird or frequent traveler, you need a Medicare plan that follows you wherever you go.
+If you’re a snowbird, sunbird or frequent traveler, you need a Medicare Advantage plan that follows you wherever you go.

 If your bucket list includes all 50 states